ncsa/Nightingale_real/docs/source/file_mgmt/transfer_files.rst

 Copying project data to your home directory
 ===========================================

-You will not work directly on your group's curated project data which is stored in the /datasets directory.
-Rather to work with them, you will need to copy the data from the original directory to your home directory.
+You will not work directly on your group's curated project data in the /datasets directory.
+Instead, you will need to copy the data from the original directory to your home directory.
 Follow the steps below.

 Enter the **cd** command to go your home directory::